premkhumar/FirstProject/README.md

 /ROC/SWF OF 24/04/30///URI/TA-6998-NEPAL CONTRACT S187427 INDIVIDUAL,ADB CONSULTANT,OUT-OF- POCKET EXP,REMUNERATION 26FEB- 29MAR24, INVOI+
 /ROC/SWF OF 24/05/21///URI/CONTRACTS187427INDIV.ADBCONSULT.
 REMUNER.1.30APR24INV NO.8DD4MAY24

--	Self cash deposit credit received in 01 count on 25/02/2024
+-	Self cash deposit credit received in 01 count on 25/02/2024 where the source appears to be from accumulated savings and no repeated cash transaction pattern observed

--	IBFT credit from ESEWA MONEY TRANSFER PVT LTD received in 01 count on 04/03/2024
+-	IBFT credit from ESEWA MONEY TRANSFER PVT LTD received in 01 count on 04/03/2024 which appears client has made transfer via ESEWA MONEY TRANSFER PVT LTD and the source appears to be from accumulated savings.

--	The triggered debits are identified to be IBFT debits, RTGS debit, ATM withdrawal debit made in 11 counts during the period 26/02/2024 to 09/03/2024 from the account 18044552501NPR.

 -	Reviewed Debits: